 Panels and layouts are also generally good, towards the end as mentioned earlier in the review things become confusing.
 All that was missing that would have cleared up any confusion is some sort of effect that made that criclass="post"tical panel stand out more.
 Sometimes you have to concentrate really hard not to miss anything.
 Fortunately most of the story makes sense, the ending is probably one of the most important parts though and it needs to be clear cut.

 The placement and use of tone though was reasonably good.
 However in print something must have gone wrong as there is a lot of severely moired tones.
 This may have been a result of shrinking the original artwork for print.

 Bex is a young artist and gaining experience all the time.
 Her written story would have been quite good as she seems to have a knack for scripting.
 Her artwork is getting much better as can be seen from this effort although there is still much to be done.
 Her style is always unique and with refinement will stand out even more with attention to cleaner lines as well as choosing tones with print production in mind.

-ALL IMAGES COURTESY OF SWEATDROP STUDIOS, & Rebecca Burgess.
+ALL IMAGES COURTESY OF SWEATDROP STUDIOS, Story and Art by Rebecca Burgess.